OnSSET/onsset/docs/contact.rst

 Feedback
 +++++++++

-Please send all comments and feedback you may have regarding this manual to media@desa.kth.se.
+Please post all comments and feedback you may have regarding this manual `here <https://groups.google.com/g/onsset/c/5qXWJISiigs>`_..

 Funding
 ++++++++